Characters: Yu Gi Oh Card Game A-E

 are high-level monsters summoned when enough monsters of their Attribute are gathered in the Graveyard.
 They force you to skip your next Battle Phase if they leave the field, but they have high ATK and activate powerful effects when called.

 - Bilingual Bonus: The names of each Elemental Lord came from their corresponding element in various languages.
 See also Theme Naming below.

 - Elemental Embodiment: It appears that the Elemental Lords are going to represent the elements in the same way as the "Monarchs" being the same in almost every way except for Attribute, summoning requirements, and the effect that activates upon summoning.

 - Elemental Powers

-- Expy: Their Trigger Effects can also be seen as mirroring the effects of powerful Spell and Trap Cards from the game's past that were Forbidden at least once.
+- Expy: Their Trigger Effects can also be seen as mirroring the effects of powerful Spell and Trap Cards from the game's past that are currently Forbidden.

 - The effect of "Grandsoil" is an exact replica of "Monster Reborn".